ragaeeb/catsa-janga/README.md

 ### Alternative Approach - Using `Object.assign`

-If you prefer more control over initialization, you can use the traditional method:
+If you prefer to have more control over initialization, you can use the traditional method:

 ```typescript
 import { CatsaJanga } from 'catsa-janga';